query-ai/fsqlctl/README.md

 ## Input Methods

-The tool supports multiple ways to provide FSQL commands, with automatic precedence handling:
+The tool supports multiple ways to provide FSQL commands:

 ### Interactive REPL (default)
 When no other input is provided, the tool starts an interactive REPL: